florinmihu31/Traffic-Simulator/README.md

 	* Dealing with concurrency issues

 ### Languages
-* The project was developed using parallel programming in Java
+* The project was developed using parallel programming in Java.